-At this point, many of the Africans brought over on the Clotilda began to band together as a community and buy out land in the area in order to create a self-contained community.
+At this point, many of the Africans brought over on the Clotilda began to band together and buy out land in the area in order to create a self-contained community.
 Here, they spoke their regional African languages and partook in traditions that may have otherwise stayed lost to them back home.
 To outsiders, this area became known as Africatown.

 While they continued practicing most of their West African traditions, many in Africatown did adopt Christianity and built a church.
 The community took a chief, named Charlie Poteet, and a medicine man, who went by Jabez.

 Cudjo worked as a farmer and a laborer to provide for his family until he was injured when his buggy was hit by a train in 1902.
 After that, he became the caretaker of the community’s Baptist church.

 In the 1910s, a writer from Mobile name Emma Langdon Roche interviewed Cudjo for her book Historic Sketches of the South.
 As one of the few remaining ex-slaves who had actually endured the horrors of the transatlantic journey, and who had memories of their lives in Africa, Cudjo’s story became a sensation within the tight-knit community of anthropological writers at the time.

-Cudjo Lewis died July 17, 1935, at the age of 95, outliving his wife and all of his children by 27 years.
+Cudjo Lewis died on July 17, 1935, at the age of 95, outliving his wife and all of his children by 27 years.

 Enjoy this article on Cudjo Lewis, the last slave brought to the United States?
 Next, read the story of the slave who escaped George Washington’s estate.
 Then, see footage of a modern-day African slave market that sparked outrage around the world.